insilichem/gaudi/docs/usage.rst

     gaudi run /path/to/some_file.gaudi-input

+To learn how to create input files, go to :ref:`input`, and make sure to check the tutorials!

+- :ref:`primer`
+- :ref:`tutorial`

 After the job is completed, you can check the results with :mod:`gaudi.cli.gaudi_view`:

 .. code-block:: console

     gaudi view /path/to/some_file.gaudi-output

-You can choose between two molecular visualization tools: Chimera itself (using `GaudiView <https://bitbucket.org/insilichem/gaudiview>`_ extension), or our in-house GUI, `GAUDInspect <https://bitbucket.org/insilichem/gaudinspect>`_.
+You can choose between two molecular visualization tools: Chimera itself (using `GaudiView <https://github.com/insilichem/gaudiview>`_ extension), or our in-house GUI, `GAUDInspect <https://github.com/insilichem/gaudinspect>`_.

 Both tools support lazy-load, filtering and sorting, so choose whichever you prefer.
+A quick tutorial on GaudiView is available here:

+- :ref:`tutorial-visualization`